tonistiigi/styler/README.md

 **Source locations**

 Mappings between the URLs you page is using and the folders from your hard drive containing the source files.
 You have to make sure they are in the right level.
-For example if your URL is `http://mydomain.com/css/` in matches the path `/path/to/my/app/public_dir/css` and if the URL is just `http://mydomain.com/` it means matching path is `/path/to/my/app/public_dir`.
+For example if your URL is `http://mydomain.com/css/` it matches the path `/path/to/my/app/public_dir/css` and if the URL is just `http://mydomain.com/` it means matching path is `/path/to/my/app/public_dir`.

 All paths are automatically validated.
 If you see green checkmarks you have probably found the correct folder.